Swapcast Consummation with The Wondering Jews

 Alex Halperin (03:51):

-So he went from running this illegal dispensary to becoming a, a political activist.
-He, he’s credited with I think co-writing proposition two 15 which is what California voted on in 1996 to become the first state to who you go out as medical marijuana.
-So he, he sort of came inside and, and became an activist and you know, we can all feel his legacy between having the courage to run this, we can go shop there was helping people and then sort of playing an inside game of, of getting this, getting cannabis legalized when it was against federal law and being the first state to do so.
-You know, he was an incredibly effective activist, somebody who really changed the world.
+So he went from running this illegal dispensary to becoming a political activist.
+He’s credited with I think co-writing Proposition 215 which is what California voted on in 1996 to become the first state to legalize medical marijuana.
+So he sort of came inside and became an activist and we can all feel his legacy between having the courage to run this shop that was helping people and then sort of playing an inside game of getting cannabis legalized when it was against federal law and being the first state to do so.
+He was an incredibly effective activist, somebody who really changed the world.

 Donnell Alexander (04:41):

 And that’s one of the reasons that PAX labs has made this video.
-You know, the piece that we excerpted came out last way to drop it on April 8th in July, there’s a 20 minute video planned for the Roxy theater in San Francisco.
+The piece that we excerpted came out last week dropped on April 8th.
+In July, there’s a 20-minute video planned for the Roxy theater in San Francisco.

 Alex Halperin (04:56):

-I’m going to guess that that was originally planned for four 20.
+I’m going to guess that that was originally planned for 4/20.

 Donnell Alexander (05:00):

-I don’t know that it was planned for four 20 but that’s a pretty good guess.
+I don’t know that it was planned for 4/20 but that’s a pretty good guess.

 Alex Halperin (05:04):